 Start doing industry placements now

-As T Levels start rolling out, more than 2000 employers are already working with local colleges and schools to offer industry placements.
+More than 2000 employers are already working with local colleges and schools to offer industry placements.

 From digital, creative and design to construction, engineering and manufacturing, industry placements can help your organisation find and develop new talent.